sulu-one/sulu/README.md

 ## Installation

-A full [list of supported platforms](docs/supported-platforms.md) are available in the [docs](/docs/) folder.

-- Easy setup
+- One Click Install
- - **Recommended** way is to download and execute precompiled applications for different operating systems from [releases](https://github.com/sulu-one/sulu/releases).
+  - **Recommended** way is to download and execute precompiled applications for different operating systems from [latest releases](https://github.com/sulu-one/sulu/releases).
+After that [update the packages](#packages).
  **Done**.
  _If your operating system is not in List you can build your own release.
 Open the ```package.json``` and checkout the script ```build-windows``` to learn how create a build job for your os.
 Currently we use [electron-builder](https://github.com/electron-userland/electron-builder) but there are tons of other build tools online._ We like Pull Requests when you resolve a build for your OS!
 - Another way is the console starter command which you can install from [npmjs.org](https://www.npmjs.com/package/sulu)
 ```bash
 $ npm install -g sulu;